|

 to play when a "form document" based on that template is opened.

-- Another example is
+- An example is

 shown in Footnote 2, which uses

-a macro to find and select paired bookmarks and their text placeholders, replacing the placeholders with the desired data.
+a macro to find and select paired bookmarks and their text

 - Another, simpler